regenerativep/compasstracker/README.md

 `ctrack.tickrate` Can manage compass update rate (default: op)

 ## todo
+- use normal compasses instead of lodestone compasses in the overworld for backwards compatibility
 - remember allowed environments
 - remember targets
 - clear targets